sogimu/neotest-boost-test/README.md

     -- by default, returns true if the file stem starts with test_ or ends with _test -- the extension must be cpp/cppm/cc/cxx/c++ end,
-  -- How many old test results to keep on disk (stored in stdpath('data')/neotest-gtest/runs) history_size = 3,
+  -- How many old test results to keep on disk (stored in stdpath('data')/neotest-boost-test/runs) history_size = 3,
   -- To prevent large projects from freezing your computer, there's some throttling -- for -- parsing test files.
 Decrease if your parsing is slow and you have a -- monster PC. parsing_throttle_ms = 10,
-  -- set configure to a normal mode key which will run :ConfigureGtest (suggested:
+  -- set configure to a normal mode key which will run :ConfigureBoostTest (suggested:
   -- "C", nil by default)
   mappings = { configure = nil },
   summary_view = {